jychen1111/jychen1111.github.io/_pages/Research.md

 1. **Chen, J.**, & Wu, T.-Y. (2026, August).
 Unveiling AI’s Environmental Costs to the Public: Psychological Distance, Source, and Usage Context in Norm Activation and Sustainable Intentions. *Paper to be presented at the 109th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, New Orleans, Louisiana, USA.

 2. **Chen, J.**, Zeng, W., & Mou, Y. (2026, August).
-Apolitical Referee or Geopolitical Actor?
-Investigating the Nationality Effect on the Perceived Credibility of Politicized AI-Generated Science Messages. *Paper to be presented at the 109th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, New Orleans, Louisiana, USA.
+Machine Authorship in the Out-Group?
+Investigating the Nationality Effect on the Perceived Credibility of (Un)politicized AI-Generated Science Messages. *Paper to be presented at the 109th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, New Orleans, Louisiana, USA.

 3. **Chen, J.**, Zhu, L., & Li, X. (2026, August).
 Novel Hard News or Stilted Soft News?
 How AI Authorship Shapes News Avoidance and the “News-Finds-Me” Effect. *Paper to be presented at the 109th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, New Orleans, Louisiana, USA.